cnabio/cnab-spec/102-invocation-image.md

 ### The `/cnab` Directory

-An invocation image _must_ have a directory named `cnab` placed directly under the root of the file system hierarchy inside of an image.
+An invocation image MUST have a directory named `cnab` placed directly under the root of the file system hierarchy inside of an image.

-This directory _must_ have a subdirectory named `app`.
+This directory MUST have a subdirectory named `app`.

 This directory MAY have any of the following: